NVIDIA/TensorRT/plugin/batchedNMSPlugin/README.md

 ## Known issues

-When running `cub::DeviceSegmentedRadixSort::SortPairsDescending` with `cuda-memcheck --tool racecheck`, it will not work correctly.
+- When running `cub::DeviceSegmentedRadixSort::SortPairsDescending` with `cuda-memcheck --tool racecheck`, it will not work correctly.
+- BatchedNMS plugin cannot handle greater than 4096 rectangles in the input.